mluyo3414/katacoda-scenarios/2-creating-a-helm-chart/intro.md

 ## Learning Objectives

+At the end of this scenario, you should:

 1. Understand some of the basic components needed to deploy an application in Kubernetes.
 2. Learn how to create a basic Helm chart using those files.